WRITTEN BY TRINA CHICKLOSKI OF ENVY FITNESS

 University never came.
 What did come were several years of drug abuse.
 People think you lose yourself when you are on drugs; I tend to think you are lost before you even try them.
+I’ve learned a lot about drugs and have a whole new perspective thanks to Ryan Hampton.
 Looking back, I know that depression played a huge role, but as a teenager I wasn’t aware of it.

 Each year of drug abuse, each year of not caring for my body, mind and soul made the depression and despair grow.
 I became lost.
 I hit that almighty bottom.
 I guess the good thing about the bottom is there is only one direction to go: up.

 I quit the drugs.
 I started to discover myself and things around me.
 I met my husband and started a family.
 They became my devotion.
 I was now officially a wife, a stay-at-home mother – and surrounded by lots of love.

 BUT…when my second child was born my depression resurfaced.
 The funny thing about depression is that you don’t have to be in a sad place to have it hit you.

 I had nothing to be sad about – but there it was, haunting me.
 I was sad, alone and feeling incapable of doing anything.

 I dreaded leaving my home; conversations with family/friends became difficult; and looking in the mirror was horrible.
 I detested the person starring back at me.
 I felt crazy – and with two little ones who depended on me, I had to seek help.

 A couple of appointments later, I was diagnosed with Borderline Personality Disorder.
 I was prescribed medications and advised to eat healthier and exercise.